 - Effectively manage projects – QCP makes it easy for all stakeholders to communicate and coordinate more effectively based on the requirements in the standards

-- Complete the project as specified – the woodworker’s QCP license and the QCP project certification are your guarantee that your project specification will be fulfilled.
+- Complete the project as specified – the woodworker’s QCP license and the QCP project certification are your assurance that your project specification will be fulfilled.
 The woodworking specifications and benchmark goals are signed off by expert inspectors who are highly experienced former architectural woodworkers

 What are the Risks of Using a Woodworker who Doesn’t Have a QCP License?